sts10/lemire_nearly_divisionless_random/readme.markdown

 I think it came out OK!

-As you might guess, this version is a bit slower than the more compact `roll_using_lemire_fast`: Criterion informs that the readable version runs in 8.480 nanoseconds compared to 5.644 nanoseconds.
+As you might guess, this version is a bit slower than the more compact `roll_using_lemire_fast`, and it's evedn slower than the traditional rejection method described above: In a fresh benchmark, the readable version runs in 8.480 nanoseconds compared to the more compact version's 5.644 nanoseconds and the traditional method's 6.344 nanoseconds.
 But again, I'm not writing for speed at this point.

 ## So do I understand it now?

-Honestly, no. I mean, a lot more than I did when I started.
-But as I write this I still don't quite understand how the `m` and `l` variables work or really what `l` represents even.
+Honestly, I'd say no. I mean, a lot more than I did when I started.
+But as I write this I still don't feel like I could explain it to, say, a developer.
 But it's a process!
-(I think I need to read Lemire's writing.)
-Maybe some of this will help give others a small foothold on their path to understanding!
+(I think it would help to read Lemire's writing more.)
+But maybe some of this will help give others a small foothold on their path to understanding!

 ## Further work to do

 First, I probably need to double-check everything.
 Adding more tests of all the functions in `src/lib.rs` would be nice.
-For example, I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair.
-(Maybe a Chi-squared test?)
+For example, I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair (currently all the tests only check the readable version).
+Maybe a Chi-squared test?

 And obviously my function(s) can only generate random numbers over a max range of 256.
 Lemire's original example code takes a 64-bit integer for its `s`, which makes the function much more practical and versatile.
-This requires an `m` of 128 bits, which I'll have to check if Rust can handle?
-Alternatively I could settle for a 32-bit `s`.
-Either way, I can't tell if this move would be trivial or devastatingly difficult!
+I can't tell if this move would be trivial or devastatingly difficult!

 ## Appendix: More sample code